Arunscape/File_sorter/readme.txt

 \users\your_username\Movies
 D:\External_hard_drive\Pictures

-In linux (at least in Ubuntu), here are examples of
+In linux (at least in Ubuntu), here are examples of valid paths:
+/home/your_username/Music
+/home/your_username/Movies
+/media/External_hard_drive/Pictures

 In the csv file, you can also add additional file names, just remember to add the destination path beside it.
 Also in the csv file, if you like what I set to be the default you will want to replace 'your_username' with your username.
 If you are unsure what your username is in Windows, just press the windows key and R buttons to open the run dialog and then type %username%.
 You will get an error message, and this error mesage will give your username in single quotation marks.